3.3+59

 transformation which transforms the discrete signal from local range to frequency range.

-require certain tolerances.
-The more frequencies are used for analysis the sharper the
+- The Discrete Cosine Transformation is suitable for many kinds of image checks, which require certain tolerances.
+The more frequencies are used for analysis the sharper the image check is.

 - Example